kspathak/cse547/hw1/README.md

 ### Reproducing the Graphs

 The last line of the AWS Batch logs has the loss and accuracy.
-Copy and paste this data into the [Problem 6 Notebook](problem6/Problem%206.ipynb) and run the code.
+Copy and paste this data into the [Problem 6](problem6/problem6.ipynb) notebook, and run the code.

 ### Troubleshooting